It Is (Should Be) All About The HERO6 For GoPro Bulls

 Finally, GoPro's attempt to become a content creator is officially dead, as the company has closed down that division of the business.
 The content produced was very impressive (be sure to check out mezmerizing underwater cave explorations to see what I'm talking about).
 But GoPro opted to shut down the division to focus in on cameras.
 Considering the financial struggles the company has had, this probably isn't a bad move.
 Yet this cut in the work force is really a reflection of the business not expanding into something bigger and better.

-I say all of that to say this: if you've been bullish on a GoPro investment, you've very likely been counting all these chickens before they hatched.
+I say all of that to say this: If you've been bullish on a GoPro investment, you've very likely been counting all these chickens before they hatched.
 Unfortunately, some of these are now dead.
 Some are clinging to life (Karma is relaunching), but any possible benefit will now be postponed.
 The long-term prospects for the company have gotten murkier over the past year, not clearer.
 For that reason, the lifeblood of GoPro's business is 100% in its cameras.
 Is it possible for GoPro to actually thrive while simultaneously living up to the disparaging label of "one-trick pony"?

 Yes.
 I said HERO6.